Deveodk/vue-online/README.md

 > An easy way to show if a users browser is online, with support for custom notification drivers.
 Inspired by Sopamo/vue-online.

+# Demo
+See a functioning demo
+<a href="https://packages.deveo.io/packages/vue/vue-online">deveo demo site</a>

 ## Installation

 ```bash